- We have discovered a previously unknown and abundant plant- mycorrhizal symbiosis with global distribution

 - Organisms and Ecosystems

-- Professor Gary Bending, University of Warwick, [email protected]
+Professor Gary Bending, School of Life Sciences, University of Warwick, [email protected]

 Initial analysis of existing DNA databases will be used to investigate diversity and distribution of FRE and Glomeromycota across habitats and the ecological drivers of their distribution.
-Existing field sites in use in parallel projects will be used for more detailed analysis of FRE distribution, such as seasonal variation, plant species preferences and responses to land use and management.
+This could include collaboration with the global crop microbiome project which is investigating the microbiomes of the world’s major crops using a global dataset.
+Existing field sites in use in parallel projects will be used for more detailed analysis of FRE biodiversity and distribution, such as seasonal variation, plant species preferences and responses to land use and management.
 Metagenome sequencing will be used to reconstruct genomes of FRE, to enable analysis of the potential contribution of FRE to soil biogeochemical processes.

 Training and skills

-Training will be provided in a wide range of molecular techniques (DNA extraction, PCR, sequencing), ecological analysis methods (multivariate analysis and network analysis), metagenome sequencing and bioinformatics
+Training will be provided in a wide range of molecular techniques (DNA extraction, PCR, sequencing, including long read nanopore sequencing), ecological analysis methods (multivariate analysis and network analysis), metagenome sequencing and bioinformatics

 Partners and collaboration